UVSasa/Splunk-Investigations/Detecting_Shells.md

 ## Stage 7: Actions on Objectives

 **Attacker Activity**

 The objective of the Actions on Objectives phase is to achieve the ultimate goal of the attack after successfully compromising and maintaining access to the target system.
 Depending on the attacker's intent, this may involve locating and collecting sensitive information, transferring data to an external destination, disrupting system operations, deploying ransomware, or removing evidence to hinder forensic investigation.
 At this stage, the attacker seeks to maximize the value of the compromise before access is lost or the attack is detected.
+For my purposes, I just simulated extracting a file that I made called findings that had all results of all the enumeration commands I ran in them through a meterpreter session.

 <img width="1118" height="886" alt="image" src="https://github.com/user-attachments/assets/816069e2-fd56-4fa0-8298-c4b698b2ec52" />